kristinawright/group_09-1/README.md

 ## 1. About This Repository :information_source:
 > This repository houses Group 09's project for STAT 547M taken in Term 2 of the 2019-2020 academic here.
+>
+> Our project uses an Airbnb dataset to try and find significant factors to explain the listing prices (per night) in Barcelona, Spain.
+>
+> The final report is created by meeting milestones which are linked below.

 ## 2. Navigating the Repository :file_folder:
 > As milestones are met, files are placed into the appropriate subfolders.